chrisnmorrison/openmastery/learn/java/fundamentals/printing.md

 We haven't covered arrays or exceptions yet, so don't worry if you don't understand the code.
 We used this example to illustrate something important: printing errors to the console!
 If your program has 1 million lines of code, tracking down every error is going to be hard.
 So instead, you can catch exceptions, log them to the console, and your program can keep running (if possible, depending on the error).
 Similarly, you can print your output to files, so that your error messages are stored somewhere.

-We'll go much more indepth into this, but for now, let's compare `return` to `print`
+We'll go much more in-depth into this, but for now, let's compare `return` to `print`

 ### Return